zachbryant/parcel-resolver-tspaths/README.md

 Clone this repo anywhere, then run `yarn && yarn link` in the project root.

 In `test/testapp`, run `yarn && yarn link parcel-resolver-tspaths`.

-You'll now want to open a second terminal window.
-In one, run `yarn dev` to start the typescript compiler in watch mode.
+Run `yarn dev` to start the typscript compiler in watch mode.

-In the other run `yarn test` to start the parcel build.
-Changes to the plugin require reloading Parcel.
+Test app WIP.

 If you run into issues viewing debug output, you can see all raw output by running `yarn test |& cat` (Mac/Linux users only).